How to Compare Composite Decking Brands and Materials

 For example, a low-quality product would typically have a shorter warranty period than a product that was expected to last a long time.
 Otherwise, the manufacturer of the low-quality item would be constantly repairing/replacing items (under warranty) instead of making/selling new products.
 All DuraLife composite decking includes a 25-year limited stain and fade warranty that also covers the cost of labor required to replace any defective boards within the first 5 years.

 This article is made possible by DuraLife.
 DuraLife’s unique polypropylene and hardwood composite decking materials simply outperform all other wood and composite decking products.More solid and safe under foot, DuraLife decking is backed by a 25-year warranty.
 It is stain and fade resistant, mold and mildew resistant, and is available in the colors and deck railing options you want.
-Get Free Samples, try our Composite Deck Visualizer, or contact DuraLife now to learn more.
+Get Samples, try our Composite Deck Visualizer, or contact DuraLife now to learn more.